jpane24/OVtool/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+* There were no ERRORs, WARNINGs, or NOTEs.
+* win-builder produces one NOTE regarding the maintainer's (my) email address.